Ellebæk

 The buildings were originally part of a large military barracks complex, which also included the neighbouring buildings that today make up the Reception Center Sandholm for asylum seekers.
 Ellebæk consists of long, low barracks, and the entire area is fenced off with a double, 4 meter high prison fence with NATO barbed wire and shells on the ground that make noise when you step on them, and extensive camera surveillance.

 Ellebæk was established in 1989 and has been renovated and expanded several times, most recently in 2020, when a fact sheet (in Danish) was prepared for the Danish Parliament.
-Today there is room for 121 persons, but there has often been overcrowding, and a new wing has been built but is not yet in use.
+Today there is room for 121 persons, but there has often been overcrowding, and a new wing has been built years ago but is still not in use.
 On average, only 9% of the inmates are women, who live in a separate building.

 Due to lack of staff, especially among the women, inmates sometimes do not have access to the outdoors for extended periods, and other rights may also be violated due to staffing shortages.
 To date, only one film crew has ever been allowed to film inside Ellebæk, which was TV2 in 2019.
 The footage can still be viewed online.

-Although the inmates are not serving a sentence and, according to a ruling from the High Court of Østre Landsret, have the right to have their mobile phones, they are subject to the prison rules, which impose a 15-day solitary confinement punishment for being caught with a mobile phone.
+Although the inmates are not serving a sentence and, according to a ruling from the National Court of Østre Landsret, have the right to have their mobile phones, they are subject to the prison rules, which impose a 15-day solitary confinement punishment for being caught with a mobile phone.
 Therefore, inmates are forced to use landline payphones, which are expensive and limit their privacy.
 Inmates also do not have access to the internet, severely restricting their communication with the outside world.

 Visitors

 To enter, visitors must first go through a gate at the parking lot and then pass through security checks like any other closed prison.
 Visitors are not allowed to bring phones, drinks, or sharp objects.
+Food must be eaten during the visit.

 Vulnerable persons